Justin Baas

-Mikel Justin Cagurangan Baas (/nl/; born 16 March 2000) is a Filipino professional footballer who plays as a midfielder for Malaysia Super League club Melaka and the Philippines national team.
+Mikel Justin Cagurangan Baas (/nl/; born 16 March 2000) is a Filipino professional footballer who plays as a midfielder for Philippines Football League club Manila Digger and the Philippines national team.

 Club career

 Youth

 Raised in Netherlands, Baas had his youth career at Always Forward, Volendam, and AZ.

 Jong AZ

 During the 2018–19 season, Baas was promoted to the B-team of AZ.
 Baas made his debut with Jong AZ as a substitute, replacing Léon Bergsma at the 90th minute of the match in a 1–2 away victory against TOP Oss.

 Ratchaburi Mitr Phol

 In September 2020, Baas joined Ratchaburi Mitr Phol, during the middle of the 2020 Thai League 1 season which was temporarily suspended due to the COVID-19 pandemic.
 He signed a three-year contract with the club.

 International career

 Baas was born in the Philippines and raised in the Netherlands to a Dutch father and a Filipino mother, making him eligible to play for Netherlands or the Philippines.
 He initially chose the Netherlands as he was a U-15 national team member, playing a total of 3 games and scoring 1 goal.